Andreas Wolff: International career

 At the 2018 European Championship, he finished 9th with Germany.

 At the 2020 Olympics he once again represented Germany.
+Germany went out in the quarterfinals to Egypt.

 At the 2022 European Championship he played the first game of the tournament, but then had to leave the tournament, due to a positive COVID-19 test.

 A year later he played at the 2023 World Championship, where Germany finished 5th.
 With 112 savess he had the most saves in the tournament.
 With a save percentage of 37%, 8 saved penalty throws and 3 'player of the match' awards, he was named as part of the tournament all star team.

 At the 2024 European Championship he finished 4th with Germany, and was once again named in the all star team.
 Later the same year he won silver medals at the 2024 Olympics, losing to Denmark in the final.

 At the 2025 World Championship he finished 6th with Germany.

+At the 2026 European Men's Handball Championship he won silver medals, losing to Denmark in the final.
+He was also selected for the tournament all-star team as the goalkeeper and had the most saves during the tournament of any goalkeeper.